Pallid sturgeon: Physical characteristics

 The pallid sturgeon is one of the largest freshwater fish species in North America.
 They are generally between 30 and 60 in in length and weigh as much as 85 lb.
 The species is ancient and has remained virtually unchanged for 70 million years, since the Cretaceous period.
 The pallid sturgeon has a distinctive appearance that has been referred to as "primitive", "dinosaur-like" and even "ugly".
 Although visually similar, the shovelnose sturgeon is much smaller and usually weighs no more than 5 lb.
 Pallid sturgeon are much paler in coloration with grayish white backs and sides, while shovelnose sturgeon are brown.
 Pallid sturgeon turn whiter as they age and younger specimens are easily confused with adult shovelnose sturgeon since they are similar in color.
 Like the shovelnose sturgeon, their tails are heterocercal, with the top tail fin being longer than the bottom fin, though this is more pronounced in pallid sturgeon.

 As with other sturgeon, pallid sturgeon lack the scales or bones found in more "modern" species of fish.
 Instead, they have cartilaginous skeletons with five rows of thick cartilage plates that extend along their sides, undersides, and backs, as well as over most of the head.
 These thick cartilage plates are covered by the skin and serve as a protective armor.
 The bony cartilage also extends along the backside, from the dorsal fin to the tail.

-The pallid sturgeon's snout and head are longer than that of the shovelnose sturgeon.
+The pallid sturgeon's snout and head are longer than those of the shovelnose sturgeon.
 In both species, the mouth is located well back from the tip of the snout.
 Lacking teeth, they use their extendable mouths to suck up small fish, mollusks, and other food sources from river bottoms.
 Both species also have four barbels which descend from the snout near the front of the mouth.
 The barbels are believed to be sensory features to locate food sources.
 On pallid sturgeon, the two inner barbels are about half as long as the outer ones, while on the shovelnose sturgeon, all four barbels are the same length.
 The inner barbels of the pallid sturgeon are positioned in front of the outer ones, but those on the shovelnose sturgeon are all located in essentially a straight line.
 The length and positioning of the barbels is one of the best ways to distinguish the two species.